 If you frequently spend at office supply stores, then the Ink Cash card is a perfect choice.
 For businesses that are heavily invested in social media advertising, the Ink Preferred card might be the right fit.
 If your spending varies across many categories, the Ink Unlimited card offers a simple and versatile rewards structure.

 Note that while the Ink cards don’t really overlap categories among themselves, there are some overlaps with the Chase personal cards.
-We’ll discuss this consideration more in a later section.
+(More on this later.)

-All of the Chase Ink sign-up bonuses are top notch, and you can’t go wrong with any of them.
+All of the Chase Ink welcome offers are top notch, and you can’t go wrong with any of them.
 For smaller businesses and sole proprietorships, the only thing to watch out for are the spending requirements.

 Consumer and Travel Benefits